digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/security.rst

    :end-before: user-manual-entry-end: RotateNodeKey
    :dedent:

-We can find out the fingerprint of the key we wish to rotate by listing all our public keys:
+A fingerprint of a key can be retrieved from the list of public keys:

 .. literalinclude:: /canton/includes/mirrored/enterprise/app/src/test/scala/com/digitalasset/canton/integration/tests/security/topology/KeyManagementIntegrationTest.scala
    :language: scala